 - in the past year alone there have been numerous things that we thought we knew about the vaccines that turned out to be quite different than expected

-they simply don’t want to take the risk.
+they simply didn’t want to take the risk.

-So while unlike in the case of the myocarditis risk there currently are no strong data to scientifically back up the idea that the mRNA vaccines pose a risk to pregnancy, the arguments these women have to decline the vaccines are not unreasonable.
-Their choice to decline the vaccines is not the result of ‘vaccine hesitancy’ or ‘anti-vax’ sentiments.
-They’re making a conscious and reasonable decision to not take a Covid vaccine at this time given their specific situation.
+So while unlike in the case of the clearly demonstrated myocarditis risk there was at the time no strong evidence to scientifically substantiate the idea that the mRNA vaccines pose a risk to pregnancy, the arguments these women had to nevertheless decline the vaccines were not unreasonable.
+Their choice to decline the vaccines was not the result of ‘vaccine hesitancy’ or ‘anti-vax’ sentiments.
+They were making a conscious and reasonable decision to not take a Covid vaccine at that time given their specific situation.

-So people in this group of skeptics believe there are good reasons to be distrustful of the effectiveness and/or safety profiles of these vaccines as they are presented in public discourse about the vaccines.
+So people in this group of skeptics believed there were good reasons to be distrustful of the effectiveness and/or safety profiles of these vaccines as they were presented in public discourse about the vaccines.

 These are just some of the demographics who in principle could make a reasonable and well-informed decision to remain unvaccinated against Covid.
 And together they comprise a significant percentage of the population.
 The group of healthy, non-elderly, previously infected people alone can be a very substantial minority.
-Add to that the youngish healthy males (<40) and younger healthy females for whom myocarditis poses a risk, and the total could be 30- 50% of the population.
+Add to that the youngish healthy males (< 30) and younger healthy females for whom myocarditis poses a risk, and the total might be 30- 50% of the population.

-But some declined, and continued to decline.
+But some declined the vaccines, and continued to decline them.
 Most of these decliners support vaccination in general.
-Most have taken many vaccines in their lives, and most parents among them have had their children vaccinated.
-And many may even believe that these mRNA vaccines are still a good option for the most vulnerable groups.
+Most have taken many vaccines in their lives, and most parents among them have had their children vaccinated with all the typical childhood vaccines.
+Many may even believe that these mRNA vaccines are still a good option for the most vulnerable groups.
 So this group is neither ‘vaccine hesitant’ nor ‘anti-vax’.
 Instead, they made a conscious and evidence-based decision, for themselves, about these particular vaccines.

 Ignoring the vaccine decliners